This article was updated on 4/12/2018 to reflect new IP cameras

 Iris: Iris control adjusts how much light falls on the sensor.
 There are manual iris controls, DC auto iris, and p-iris lenses.
 The iris affects the depth of field.
 The smaller the iris opening the longer the depth of field.
 When the scene is very dark the lens iris opens and the field of view is reduced.
 This means some areas that are close or far away are not in focus.

-DC auto Iris lens are usually used with outdoor cameras.
-The camera electronics adjusts the iris opening depending on how much light it detects.
+The DC auto Iris lens is usually used with outdoor cameras.
+The camera electronics adjust the iris opening depending on how much light it detects.
 At night it opens the iris and when there is bright sunlight it closes the iris.